• Skip to primary navigation

 • Features mainly fish, whole grains, and healthy fats like olive oil.

-• Prioritizes fresh fruits and vegetables, particularly leafy greens and colorful varieties.
+• Prioritizes fresh fruits and vegetables, particularly leafy greens and colorful varieties which make great anti-inflammatory foods.

 • Incorporates nuts, seeds, and legumes.